acwright/6502/README.md

 ---

-## Quick Start

-**New to the project?
-Here's the recommended path:**

-### Recommended First Build: The "KIM" System

-The **KIM (Keypad Input Monitor)** is the ideal starting point because:
-- Fewer boards required (4-6 boards total)
-- Simpler assembly with minimal card stacking
-- Educational focus similar to the classic KIM-1
-- Complete standalone system with display and input

-**What you'll need:**
-1. Main Board PCB (assembled by JLCPCB or hand-assembled)
-2. Backplane Helper PCB
-3. GPIO Card PCB + Keypad Helper + Keypad LCD Helper
-4. Serial Card (or Serial Card Pro) PCB
-5. Basic tools: soldering iron, solder, wire cutters, multimeter
-6. Power supply: 5V DC, 2A minimum (USB-C)
-7. USB-to-serial adapter (for serial communication)

-**Build Steps:**
-1. Order PCBs from JLCPCB using production files in [Production/](./Production)
-2. Assemble through-hole components if not assembled by JLCPCB
-3. Connect boards via ribbon cables and card slots (see [Assembly Guide](#assembly--connection-guide))
-4. Connect power and serial terminal
-5. Load test programs and start experimenting!

-**Note:** The KIM build uses real hardware chips (6502, 6522 VIA, 6551 ACIA) and requires no firmware flashing.

----

 ## Computer Systems

 The project supports the creation of several different computer systems, each optimized for different use cases.
 All systems share a common memory map and bus architecture, ensuring software compatibility where applicable.